dartmouth-cs98/hack-a-thing-21f-1-sathvi-gia/README.md

 ## What you learned

-How to use Expo and React Native!
-We had some merging issues but we figured it out and it was a nice practice that helped us get back into the flow of using git.
+We learned how to use Expo and React Native and that the expo-av package provides the functionality to play audio files!
+We had some merging issues with git flow but we fixed it (shout out to git rebase).
+Figuring out how to fix the problems was a nice practice that helped us get back into the flow of using git.

 ## Authors